proycon/folia/docs/source/semrole_annotation.rst

 .. note::

-    Please first ensure you are familiar with the general principles of :ref:`span_annotation` to make sense of this annotation type.
+    Please first ensure you are familiar with the general principles of :ref:`span_annotation_category` to make sense of this annotation type.

 Semantic roles are usually embedded within the ``<predicate>`` span annotation element (see :ref:`predicate_annotation`, since FoLiA v1.3).
 This is a *separate* span